sqyu/Vocab/README.md

 The menu supports English, Chinese (simplified and traditional) and Japanese.
 Korean and French will be available in the future.

 The program is fully functioning and has many functions one would or would not expect, but the code might need to be cleaned up a bit since it was written before I took my algorithm class...
+(I know Vocab.py should be split into multiple files but I did not have time to make that change)

 I made modifications to it earlier in 2017 for compatibility with Japanese Kanken (Kanji Test) Level 2 words and Korean vocabulary (including a function that automatically scrapes the phonetic Hangul from wiktionary, as the Korean orthography and pronunciataions are already inconsistent due to liaison)...